ibm-cloud-docs/code-risk-analyzer-cli-plugin/cra-cli.md

 ```sh
 ibmcloud cra np --path ./sampleDir --report netpol-report.json --strict
 ```

+### Network config analyzer image
+The `netpol-analyze` command runs under the hood IBM's [Network Config Analyzer (NCA)](https://github.com/IBM/network-config-analyzer).
+The command runs NCA as a Docker image, hence [docker](https://www.docker.com/) must be installed on your machine.
+If not already in your local registry, the command pulls the analyzer image from the global IBM Cloud® Container Registry.
+It pulls the most recent analyzer image that includes fixes for any vulnerability found.
+The image URL for the network policy analyzer is `icr.io/continuous-delivery/cra/nca`.

 ## Using Code Risk Analyzer in Tekton pipelines
 {: #cra-tekton-pipelines}